AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Benefits of Car Sharing

-Zipcar, one of the biggest players in the car-sharing market, released information showing how customers saved gas and money by using its services.2 While it’s always better to get metrics from an objective source, there is a lack of data surrounding car shares in the United States and beyond.
+Zipcar, one of the biggest players in the car-sharing market, released information showing how customers saved gas and money by using its services.2 While it’s always better to get metrics from an objective source, there is a lack of data surrounding car shares in the United States and beyond, so we relied on Zipcar for the following data.

 Metrics for 2021 data Zipcar compared to U.S. weighted average across all new light-duty vehicles sold in U.S. since 1975